vbmobile/mobile-id-documentation/docs/index.md

     enrolment.theme.colors.faceCapture.stateError = UIColor(name: .colorPrimary)
     enrolment.theme.strings.faceCapture.title = "Face Capture Title"
     ```

-    Please contact vision-box®  if you wish to support a new language.

     Please check the complete list of colors for your reference: